About the NDIS

 South Australia is a trial site for children from 0-5 years, and the Scheme is being rolled out for children in other age groups now.

-The Scheme will commence rolling out on 1st July 2017 for adults based on local government boundaries.
+The Scheme commenced rolling out on 1st July 2017 for adults based on local government boundaries.
 The first areas to be eligible for NDIA are Gawler, Playford, Salisbury and Port Adelaide Enfield East.
 People living in other local government areas will have access to the NDIA in a staged way.

 What type of support will the NDIS fund?